This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Take your child's temperature every 4 hours.

-- Have your child rest until he feels better.
+- Have your child rest until he or she feels better.

 - Ask when your child can eat solid foods.
 You may be told not to feed your child solid foods for 24 hours.

 - Give your child an oral rehydration solution (ORS).
 ORS is liquid that contains water, salts, and sugar to help prevent dehydration.
 Ask what kind of ORS to use and how much to give your child.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.